ellisonbg/py4science/book/getting_started.rst

-or you can make a dictionary key point to another dictionary as a value, though you can't use a dictionary itself as the key in a dictionary since the keys must be immutable and as we have seen above when we changed the name of ``person0`` to "Jane" the dictionary is mutable.
+or you can make a dictionary key point to another dictionary as a value, though you can't use a dictionary itself as the key in a dictionary since the keys must be immutable and as we have seen above when we changed the name of ``person0`` to "Jane", the dictionary is mutable.

 Another common usage of dictionaries is to store or cache values which